 Producing differential backups will be really rapid compared to creating a full backup.
 Please note that differential backups save only the data that has changed from the full backup after the differential backup is based.
 This allows taking constant data backups, that decrease the risk of data loss.
 However, when you restore your database from differential backups, you should restore full SQL Server database backups.

 Therefore restoring your database from differential backups will necessarily bring even more tips and duration than recovering out of a full backup considering couple backup files are required.
 SQL Server differential backups are especially helpful if a subset of a database is modified more usually than the rest of the database.
-In such cases, differential backups allow you back up regularly without the overhead of full database backups.
+In such cases, differential backups allow you to backup regularly without the overhead of full database backups.

 Short Review of Differential Backups

 Because the differential backups increase in size, recovering a differential backup might greatly improve the time that is needed to restore a database.
-So, we suggest that you create a new full backup at fixed time interval to create a new differential base for the data.
+So, we suggest that you create a new full backup at a fixed time interval to create a new differential base for the data.
 Such as, you might possibly take every week full backup of the whole database (that is, a full database backup) followed by a scheduled line of differential database backups over the week.

 At restore time period, before you restore differential backups, you have to recover its base.
 Then, restore just essentially the most previous differential backup to get the database ahead to the time when that differential backup was produced.
-Regularly, you would definitely restore the latest full backup followed by the absolute most recent differential backup that is based on that full backup.
+Regularly, you would definitely restore the latest full backup, followed by the absolute most recent differential backup that is based on that full backup.

 How to Perform Differential Backup